 Coursework may include:

-Many local companies hire Wake Tech graduates, including John Deere Turf Care, Morton Metalcraft, Apex Steel, Daniels Construction, Edwards Crane Service, Atlantic Coast Mechanical, and more.
+Many local companies hire Wake Tech graduates, including John Deere Turf Care, Morris and Associates, Apex Steel, Buhler Aeroglide Corporation, Edwards Crane Service, Atlantic Coast Mechanical and more.